PhotoBiz LLC Logo

 Add or update the title at the top of your gallery page.

-Your title should describe the type of photography featured in the gallery and, when helpful, include the location you serve.
+Your title should describe the type of photography featured in the gallery.
+When helpful, include the location you serve.

 Use only one main H1 title per page.
 This keeps the page structure clear for search engines and visitors.